 - Introduce the topic of refusal skills by saying something like: - Often saying no, even to ourselves, can be hard to do.
-Saying no to other people, especially our friends, older kids, adults or strangers can be very hard to do. - There are different ways of saying no. Can you show me some ways of saying no using your voice and your body?
-Say no in ways that show you really mean it and ways that show you don't really know if you want to or not. - Tell the children that there are many ways to say no other than just using the word no. Today we are going to learn some different ways to say no: - Say, "No, thanks." - Broken record (e.g., repeating "no" or "no, thank you" over and again, including using different words)
+Saying no to other people, especially our friends, older kids, adults or strangers can be very hard to do. - There are different ways of saying no. can you show me some ways of saying no using your voice and your body?
+Show us ways that you really mean it and ways that don't - Tell the children that there are many ways to say no other than just using the word no. Today we are going to learn some different ways to say no: - Say, "No, thanks." - Broken record (e.g., repeating "no" or "no, thank you" over and again, including using different words)

-- Making excuses (e.g., "I have to be home for dinner soon.") - Turning the tables (e.g., "you do it!) - Changing the subject (e.g., "look at my new comic book.") - Telling the truth that you don't want to do it (e.g., "I don't want to do that!) - Suggest doing something else (e.g., "let's go to the store.") - Give a reason ("I'm not allowed to do that," or "That's bad for you.")
-You could state the consequences, ("I don't want to do that; it will make me sick.") - Walk away or ignore the offer. - Assert yourself.
+- Making excuses (e.g., "I have to be home for dinner soon.") - Turning the tables (e.g., "you do it!) - Changing the subject (e.g., "look at my new comic book.") - Telling the truth that you don't want to do it (e.g., "I don't want to do that!) - Suggest doing something else (e.g., "let's go to the store.") - Give a reason "I'm not allowed to do that," or "That's bad for you."
+It could state the consequences, such as, "I don't want to do that; it will make me sick," - Walk away or ignore the offer. - Assert yourself.
 This is the most important tactic.
 If you can stick up for yourself, you are learning an important life skill.